xxsreexx00/FashionHouseTemp/README.md

 ## Links to the helpful tutorials
-During the projects, student will need to create the experience in a virtual building with realistic appearance.
+During the projects, studentS need to create the experience in a virtual building with realistic appearance.

 ### *Virtual Building